West Virginia: Almost Heaven

 Heading back to my breakfast location, I parked in Terra Cafe’s parking lot and walked down past the park to the Star City Rail Trail Dock.
 The plan is to meet up with the outdoor professionals from McFly Outdoors for a day out on the water, but first, I decide to enjoy my bagels and coffee from Blue Moose Cafe for a quick snack.

-After a quick recharge, McFly Outdoors guide RJ Kerwood met us down by the docks of the Monongahela River (known to locals as the Mon River), to begin the next activity: fly fishing!
+After a quick recharge, McFly Outdoors guide RJ Kerwood met us down by the docks of the Monongahela River to begin the next activity: fly fishing!

-At RJ’s direction, I spent an hour practicing the cast and enjoying a beautiful sunny day on the Mon River — and we even caught a bass fish which we happily returned back into the wild.
+At RJ’s direction, I spent an hour practicing the cast and enjoying a beautiful sunny day on the Mon River.
+We even caught a bass fish which we returned back into the wild.

 After fly fishing, RJ broke out the brand new kayaks and took me out on the water for a 20 minute session.
 The waters were calm and easy, and there was a light breeze making it the perfect outdoor activity.
 The beautiful trees lining the river made for a beautiful backdrop.

-Pro Tip: In addition to a large retail selection of popular outdoor gear, you can book your own fly fishing or kayaking session with McFly Outdoors!
+Pro Tip: You can book your own fly fishing or kayaking session with McFly Outdoors!
 Choose from a full range of private or group tours for fishing, hiking, kayaking, and sightseeing here.